nicoloceneda/QR-HFDTD-RNN/Programming Computing Setup.md

 Once this is done, it is sufficient to click on Connect to be redirected to your WRDS Cloud home directory `/home/institution/use`.
 It is now possible to drag and drop files between the local workstation and the WRDS Cloud, as well as changing directory.

 The WRDS data are located in the `/wrds` directory.
 A list of all WRDS datasets and their file system locations is available [here](https://wrds-web.wharton.upenn.edu/wrds/tools/variable.cfm?_ga=2.114595075.561933824.1556371438-601882553.1555849734)

+### Interactive Jobs

+Once an interactive or batch job has been submitted to the WRDS Cloud, it is usually necessary to monitor and manage its status.
+The following commands allow to do so:

+* `qstat`: Shows all running and queued jobs submitted by you.
+If no result is returned, then it means that all jobs have been completed.
+* `qstat -u \*`: Shows all running and queued jobs submitted by all users.
+* `qstat -j 1234567`: Shows detailed status information about the running job 1234567.
+* `qstat -f`: Shows all available queues and their status (d = disabled for maintenance, a = fully utilized by jobs).
+* `qhost`: Show all computing nodes, including number of processors and amount of RAM per node.
+* `qhost -j`: Same as above, but also shows jobs per node.
+* `qdel 1234567`: Delete job 1234567

+A more detailed explanation of the options provided by the Grid Engine is available [here](http://www.univa.com/resources/files/univa_user_guide_univa__grid_engine_854.pdf).

 # Using Python on Your Computer